Marzipan: Etymology

-However, if marzipan has its origin in Persia, it is not unlikely that the name may come from Marzban (in Persian: مرزبان, derived from the words Marz مرز meaning "border" or "boundary" and the suffix -bān بان meaning guardian), a class of margraves or military commanders in charge of border provinces of the Sassanid Empire of Persia (Iran) between the 3rd and 7th centuries.

 Production

 To produce marzipan, raw almonds are cleaned "by sieving, air elutriation, and other electronic or mechanical devices", then immersed in water with a temperature just below the boiling point for about five minutes, in a process known as blanching.
 This loosens the almonds' skin, which is removed by passing the almonds through rubber-covered rotating cylinders.
 They are then cooled, after which they are coarsely chopped and ground, with up to 35% sugar, into almond flour.
+In the traditional production of marzipan raw filler, a similar process is followed: Sweet almonds are scalded, peeled on rubber-covered rolls, coarsely chopped, and then ground with the addition of not more than 35% of sucrose.

 The almond flour mixture is roasted and cooled, after which sucrose (table sugar) and possibly a binding agent such as starch syrup or sorbitol are added.
 It may then be moulded into any shape.
 Marzipan must be covered in an airtight container to prevent it from hardening and dehydrating.
-It should be protected from direct light to prevent rancidity of almond oil, a result of lipid oxidation.
+It should be protected from direct light to prevent rancidity of the almond oil, resulting from lipid oxidation.

 Science

 Molecular composition

-The aroma and flavor of marzipan can be attributed to benzaldehyde and hydrogen cyanide, which both derive from the benzoin condensation reaction.
+The aroma and flavor of marzipan can in part be attributed to benzaldehyde, which is formed from amygdalin.